 Scarcity is the notion that we live in a world with limited resources some of which cannot be recreated.
 Scarcity drives fear into people.
 The Black Friday mania that we see each year after Thanksgiving, is driven by Scarcity.

-These buyers no there are great deals on a limited number of items.
+These buyers know there are great deals on a limited number of items.
 They fight to get in the door so they can take advantage of the deal.
 We see people camp out for days just to save money on a material item.
 Some people think this is insane while others think it is fun.
 Families have turned this into a time of bonding.

 Scarcity to Drive Sales